SCSI-Lab/SIGspatial/README.md

 ## Supraglacier lake detection from SCSI

 ## Contents
-There are three main scripts in this repo:
+There are three main scripts in this repository:
  - DataProcessing.ipynb
  - post_process.ipynb
  - OurModel.ipynb